-- BusConnects Bus Network Redesign for Dublin North West Brochure - August 2018
+- [OBSOLETE] BusConnects Network Redesign for Dublin North West Brochure - August 2018

-- BusConnects Bus Network Redesign for Dublin South West Brochure - August 2018
+- [OBSOLETE] BusConnects Network Redesign for Dublin South West Brochure - August 2018

-- Proposed Service Hours & Frequencies of proposed new bus routes
+- [OBSOLETE] Proposed Service Hours & Frequencies of proposed new bus routes

 The NTA is proposing numerous changes to public transport in the Greater Dublin Area.
 The bus element of these efforts has been dubbed BusConnects and includes three parallel strands of activity, that is

 - Infrastructure and bus priority measures, such as new bus lanes.
-The NTA has indicated that there will be a public consultation on this on October 2018
+There was a public Consultation on the Lucan Core Bus Corridor (CBC) at the end of 2018/ start of 2019 and the NTA has indicated that there will be a second public consultation on the Lucan CBC in late 2019/ early 2020

 - Improvements to fares and ticketing such that passengers can change from one mode of transport to another without incurring additional cost

 - A redesign of the bus network.
-A public consultation on the proposed Dublin Area Bus Network Redesign is currently underway and continues until September 28th 2018.
+The first public consultation on the proposed Dublin Area Bus Network Redesign ran from July-September 2018 and the second public consultation is currently underway and continues until December 3rd 2019.

 Key routes for Celbridge under the proposals are